Jefferson-Lopes/FPGA/Installation/README.md

 ### Creating the icon

 The next step will be to integrate the Quartus to your system.
 To do this, open your file manager, go to ***Home***, then click on the hamburger menu in the upper right corner and select the option to show hidden files.
-Go to ***/.local/share/applications*** and paste the file created on the desktop in that folder.
+Go to ***/.local/share/applications*** and paste the ***.desktop*** file created on the desktop in that folder.

 ![File Manager](https://github.com/Jefferson-Lopes/FPGA/blob/master/Resources/fileManager.gif)